seatable/seatable-scripts/manual/python/sql.md

 If a list column is passed as parameter to a formula, and the parameter expects a scalar value, the first element will be used.
 And if the element is a linked record, the value of its display column will be used.

 When applying aggregate functions (min, max, sum, avg) to a list column, if there is only 1 element in the list, use that element; otherwise this row will not be aggregated.

+### NULL Values

+The NULL value is distinct from 0 or an empty string.
+It represents a missing value.

+In the `WhereClause`:

+* the value which can not be converted to the column type will be treated as NULL.
+* arithmetic operations on NULL values will return NULL.
+* `!=`, `NOT LIKE`, `NOT IN`, `NOT BETWEEN`, `HAS NONE OF`, `IS NOT TRUE`, and `IS NULL` operations will return true when the value is NULL.
+* `AND`, `OR`, `NOT` treat NULL values as false.
+* the aggregate functions (min, max, sum, avg) will ignore NULL values.
+* functions or formula columns that return error will be treated as NULL.

+In formulas, the NULL value will be converted to 0 or an empty string.

 ## Extended Syntax